smcclatchy/2018-10-15-r-ct/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: ""    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
-venue: "Center for Quantitative Medicine"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Center for Quantitative Medicine"
 address: "Suite 3080, 195 Farmington Ave, Farmington, Connecticut"
 country: "us"
 language: "en"